 Vt.
 LBR 7024-2.
 Claim of Unconstitutionality.

-At any time prior to the trial of an adversary proceeding in which the United States, an individual state, or agency, officer, or employee of either the state or federal government is not a party, wherein the constitutionality of an Act of Congress or a state statute affecting the public interest is drawn into question, the questioning party must notify the Court in writing of the constitutional question, specifically identifying the Act or statute and the ways in which such Act or statute is claimed to be unconstitutional in order to provide the Court with the information it needs to comply with the requirements of 28 U.S.C. § 2403(a) and (b).
+At any time prior to the trial of an adversary proceeding in which (a) neither (1) the United States, (2) an individual state, nor (3) an agency, officer, or employee of either the state or federal government is a party, and (b) the constitutionality of an Act of Congress or a state statute affecting the public interest is drawn into question, the questioning party must notify the Court in writing of the constitutional question, specifically identifying the Act or statute they challenge and the basis for their claim of unconstitutionality.
+The Court will rely on this information to determine if it needs to invoke the requirements of 28 U.S.C. § 2403(a) and (b).

 Vt.
 LBR 7026-1.
 Discovery.